Abiah Darby

-Abiah Darby (born Abiah Maude; 1716–1794) was an English minister in the Quaker church based in Coalbrookdale, Shropshire.
-She was also the wife of the iron industrialist Abraham Darby.
-Abiah kept a journal and she sent letters which recorded the Darby family's achievements.
-One of her letters has been used to identify the start of the Industrial Revolution.
+Abiah Darby (formerly Sinclair; 1716 – 26 June 1794) was an English Quaker minister active in Coalbrookdale.
+The wife of the iron industrialist Abraham Darby, Darby kept a journal and she sent letters which recorded the Darby family's achievements.
+One of Darby letters has been used to identify the start of the Industrial Revolution.

 Life

-Abiah Maude was born in 1716 into a Quaker family headed by Samuel and Rachel (born Warren) Maude.
+Darby was born Abiah Maude on 1716 in Sunderland, County Durham to Samuel Maude (1665–1730), a coal fitter, and Rachel Maude (née Warren; 1667–1734).
+The youngest of thirteen siblings, Darby was raised in a Quaker family.
 By her teens she was moved to preach, but she took no action.
 She wanted to marry John Sinclair, but her widowed mother resisted the match until February 1734.
-Within three years, Abiah Sinclair was a widow with a daughter named Rachel.
+Sinclair died in 1737, shortly after the couple's only child, Rachel, death from smallpox.

 She rejected her sister's requests to rejoin society.
 Instead, she carried out her religious duties until 1745.
 It was a fellow Quaker Grace Chamber who introduced her to the Quaker widower Abraham Darby of Coalbrookdale.
 Grace was to remain a loyal family friend.
 They married at Preston Patrick on 9 March 1746.